Worksite Wellness

 Community Scavenger Hunts to Promote Walking and Bicycling

-Since 2019, the team has offered community scavenger hunts for people to walk or bike around town and learn more about the community; offered in New Ulm, Sleepy Eye and Springfield in 2021.
+From 2019 - 2021, the team offered community scavenger hunts for people to walk or bike around town and learn more about the community.

 Nursing Mother's Room